 We invite local charities, community groups and organisations to apply for a share of the bursary to help fund projects, which help make a vital difference in and around the local communities.

-Bursary applications are available in the following areas:
+Bursary applications were available in the following areas:

 • North of Scotland